EricMFink/ProfessionalResponsibility/_cases/Ohralik.md

 title: 'Ohralik v.
 Ohio State Bar Association'
 cite: '436 U.S. 447 (1978)'
+judge: 'MR. JUSTICE POWELL delivered the opinion of the Court.'

 ---

-# MR. JUSTICE POWELL delivered the opinion of the Court.

 In _Bates v.
 State Bar of Arizona_, this Court held that truthful advertising of "routine" legal services is protected by the First and Fourteenth Amendments against blanket prohibition by a State.
 The Court expressly reserved the question of the permissible scope of regulation of "in-person solicitation of clients—at the hospital room or the accident site, or in any other situation that breeds undue influence—by attorneys or their agents or 'runners.'"
 Today we answer part of the question so reserved, and hold that the State—or the Bar acting with state authorization— constitutionally may discipline a lawyer for soliciting clients in person, for pecuniary gain, under circumstances likely to pose dangers that the State has a right to prevent.

-## I
+# I

 Appellant, a member of the Ohio Bar, lives in Montville, Ohio.
 Until recently he practiced law in Montville and Cleveland.
 On February 13, 1974, while picking up his mail at the Montville Post Office, appellant learned from the postmaster's brother about an automobile accident that had taken place on February 2 in which Carol McClintock, a young woman with whom appellant was casually acquainted, had been injured.
 Appellant made a telephone call to Ms. McClintock's parents, who informed him that their daughter was in the hospital.
 Appellant suggested that he might visit Carol in the hospital.
 Mrs. McClintock assented to the idea, but requested that appellant first stop by at her home.